ahmadhajmosa/python-client-sdk/README.md

 ```

 For further documentation about the Retina-API and information on cortical.io's 'Retina' technology please see:
 http://www.cortical.io/developers_tutorials.html.
-Also the `tests` folder contains more examples of how to use client.
+Also the `tests` folder contains more examples of how to use the client.

 If you have any questions or problems please visit our forum:
 http://www.cortical.io/developers_forum.html